Buy Now! Common Nuclear Emergency Meds From The W.H.O. Are OTC

 For adolescents aged ≥ 12 years, the initial oral dose is 4 mg after the first loose stool, followed by 2 mg/dose after each subsequent loose stool for a maximum daily dose of 8 mg/day (72).

 As with all medications, patients should be monitored routinely to determine the continued administration of loperamide.
-For children, use the lowest dose and short duration possible.
+Use the lowest dose and shorted duration possible for children.

 Antibiotics are recommended for infections arising from radiation injuries.